Furious Tory MPs put Boris Johnson on notice over No.10 lockdown party revelations

 "I'm not sure that any apology is going to put that right."

+After The Independent revealed earlier this week that Mr Johnson was drawing up a list of officials to offer resignations to salvage his premiership, it has now been reported he is planning a series of populist announcements as part of 'Operation Red Meat'.

+Among the proposals, Mr Johnson will announce a workplace "booze ban" within No 10, freeze the BBC licence fee for two years and give the military control of the effort to stop illegal Channel crossings, the Sunday Times reports.

-A slew of polls in recent days have put the Tories at least 10 points behind Labour, and Conservative MPs report being deluged with angry correspondence from constituents demanding Mr Johnson step down or be removed in light of the revelations.
+A slew of polls in recent days have put the Tories at least 10 points behind Labour - with the latest Opinium poll on Saturday putting Labour ahead at 41 per cent - and Conservative MPs have reported being deluged with angry correspondence from constituents demanding Mr Johnson step down or be removed in light of the revelations.

 But the prime minister has cancelled public appearances after a family member apparently tested positive for Covid, and has not been seen outside Downing Street in recent days.